-The course starts by discussing the need for economic and social statistics and its evolution through time.
-It then deals with the production process for these statistics including the producers themselves as well as quality-related considerations.
-After reviewing the basic concepts, definitions and classifications, we go on to present the unifying framework provided by the national accounting system.
-Finally, we study in greater detail a certain number of indicators essential for economic policy analysis covering a wide range of micro and macro-economic topics in closed and open-economy settings.
-Teaching is interactive and draws largely on readings as well as active class participation by students.
+The course is divided into two parts.
+We start by discussing the demand for economic and social statistics and its evolution through time.
+We then deal with the statistical production process including the producers themselves as well as quality-related considerations.
+After reviewing the basic concepts, definitions and classification methods, we go on to present the unifying framework provided by the national accounting system as well as the related body of monetary and financial statistics.
+In the second part, we study in greater detail a certain number of indicators used in economic policy analysis covering a wide range of micro and macro-economic topics in closed and open-economy settings.